szepeviktor/MediaRon_post-type-archive-mapping/readme.txt

 == Upgrade Notice ==

-= 2.2.1 =
+= 2.2.2 =
-Testing up to WordPress 5.3.
-Fixing JS error when jQuery is not defined as a $ variable.
+Added ability to remove title from displaying.
+Added new branded loading animation.